 This early type rear mounted canister helmet is the U.S. Navy model based on the standard Mark V Diving Helmet.
 It features a Helium conserving Venturi system for superior recirculation of breathing gas.
 The canister uses a Carbon Dioxide removing scrubbing agent mix and is easy to remove.

 Most of the parts used in these models of diving helmets are the same specs as the Mark V Dive Helmet, except for the extra communications elbow and spitcock valve.
 This early single exhaust version does not have the triple exhaust of helmets made during and after the 1950’s.

 The early model Mark V Navy style helmet is available for purchase on Desco.
-It has a price range of $10,600 to $10,650.
-There are no current customer ratings.
 However, this diving helmet is a classic and proven piece of diving equipment that has been in use for well over half a century.